As we head closer and closer to the 2019/20 campaign, football club commercial departments are working overtime to try and prepare for next season.

 The white pinstripes hark back to the 1982/83 season, in which Liverpool won the double and the controversial collar from last season has been replaced by a more traditional neckline.

 According to sportswear sleuths Footy Headlines, Sports Direct screwed the pooch and uploaded images of next season’s home kit prematurely, so when United finally did announce it, there were no real surprises.

-The so-called leak drops a bit of a bombshell in terms of the radical new club crest design upon United’s 2019/20 home shirt (which pays homage to their 1999 treble winners and featuring a radical new club crest, rendered in gold upon a black background.
-White shorts and blacks socks complete the supposed strip.
+The kit itself was a bit of a bombshell, paying homage to their 1999 treble winners and featuring a radical new club crest, rendered in gold upon a black background.
+White shorts and blacks socks complete the strip.

 — Rocky_cade (@cade_rocky) May 16, 2019